 - Churches United for the Homeless (CUFH) was incorporated in October of 1987 by local churches.
 Participation in faith-based activities is completely optional for residents.

-- Nearly 60 member congregations support us.
+- Over 60 member congregations support us.

 - CUFH relies on its faith community partners for prayer, donations, and volunteers to meet its mission of providing shelter and support in a spiritual setting.

 - CUFH provides shelter, support, and case management services for men, women, and families.